Jashansimak/Day-6/README.md

 Broadcast vs. Multicast vs. Unicast

        Parameters      	Unicast                       	Broadcast                	Multicast

-         Basics     	There is only one receiver and one sender.
-There are multiple receivers and one sender.
-There are multiple receivers and multiple senders.
+         Basics     	There is only one                There are multiple         There are multiple receiver and one sender.       receiver and one sender.     receiver and multiple senders.

-        Meaning
+       Meaning and
+       Definition

 SUBNETTING

 Subnetting is the process of dividing a larger IP network into smaller, more manageable subnetworks (subnets).